How to buy the best microwave

 Grill microwaves combine normal microwave cooking with a heating element.
 They can perform all the normal duties you'd expect from a standard microwave – cooking a jacket potato, defrosting a ready meal, reheating your dinner and so on – but the grill function allows you to brown food.
 And, for cooking more complex dishes, you can cook with a combination of microwave energy and heat from the grill.

-These microwaves come with metal racks to bring food closer to the grill element.
+They come with metal racks to bring food closer to the grill element.

 - Good at performing general microwave cooking tasks